iominh/minhongrails.github.io/README.md

 the MIT license below but pplease update the google analytics and disqus settings in _config.yml as well as the google webmaster verification googlebb049deae73e476f.html.

-To deploy this website, simply run "jekyll --server" from the root of this directory and navigate to localhost:4000.
+To deploy this website, simply run "jekyll serve" from the root of this directory and navigate to localhost:4000.
 Otherwise, deploy the static contents from the generated _site directory by running "jekyll"